httpwg/http-extensions/draft-ietf-httpbis-no-vary-search.md

 # Caching {#caching}

-If a cache {{HTTP-CACHING}} implements this specification, the presented target URI requirement in {{Section 4 of HTTP-CACHING}}:

-> the presented target URI (Section 7.1 of [HTTP]) and that of the stored response match, and {:quote}

-is replaced with:

-> the presented target URI (Section 7.1 of [HTTP]) and that of the stored response match or are equivalent modulo URL variation config, and
+If a cache {{HTTP-CACHING}} implements this specification, it expands the concept of a matching target URI described in {{Section 4 of HTTP-CACHING}}.
+Specifically, a presented target URI and that of a stored response are considered to match if they are either exactly identical, or are equivalent modulo URL variation config ({{comparing}}) given the stored response's `No-Vary-Search` header.
-{:quote}

 Cache implementations MAY fail to reuse a stored response whose target URI matches _only_ modulo URL variation config, if the cache has more recently stored a response which: